JOB OPENINGS FOR EMERGENCY FIRE FIGHTERS, CAMP HELP & FIRE OVERHEAD

 - Applicants must reside within the boundaries of the Flathead Reservation and remain there for the fire season.

-- Any Felony or Misdemeanor Convictions MUST be disclosed on the application.
-Acceptance into the NAC Program will be on a case by case basis.
+- All Felony and/or Misdemeanor Convictions MUST be disclosed on the application and each application will be considered for Acceptance on a case by case by the BIA/Flathead Agency Superintendent.

 - Must Successfully pass a pre-hire drug test as a Condition of Hire.

-- Appointments will be scheduled by Division of Fire within 48 hours PRESENT A PHOTO ID & of application completion.
-PAY $51 FEE to TEST
+- Appointments will be scheduled by Division of Fire within 48 hours of application completion.

 - Applicants pay the $51 testing fee at the Hospital prior to testing.